metadatacenter/cedar-artifact-library/README.md

 ## Serializing Schema Artifacts

-Currently, four serializations are supported: JSON Schema, YAML, Excel, CSV, and TSV.
+Currently, the following serializations are supported: JSON Schema, YAML, Excel, CSV, and TSV.

 ### Serializing to JSON Schema